napari/napari-workshop-template/napari-workshops/notebook_setup.md

 ## Launch the `jupyter lab` application

-Navigate to the `notebooks` subdirectory of the `intro-napari-workshop` directory you just downloaded.
+Navigate to the `notebooks` subdirectory of the `napari-workshop-template` directory you just cloned or downloaded.

 ```
-cd <path to intro-napari-workshop>/notebooks
+cd <path to napari-workshop-template>/notebooks
 ```

 Remember to activate the `napari-workshop` conda environment if you haven't already.